Lukas-Bohez/project-one/frontend/articles/posts/google-revolution.md

 - **Universal Access**: Worked on any device, any browser
 - **Continuous Improvement**: Daily algorithm updates and refinements

-Google didn't just make search better—they made it *possible*.
+Google didn't just make search betterthey made it *possible*.
 Before Google, finding information online was frustrating and often fruitless.
 After Google, the internet became truly useful.

 ## Beyond Search: Building the Future of Technology